Sage-Bionetworks-Challenges/sample-model-templates/README.md

     Update the model name and/or tag name as desired.

-3. (optional but highly recommended) Locally run the model to ensure it can run
+2. (optional but highly recommended) Locally run a container to ensure the model can run successfully:
-    successfully:

     ```
     docker run \